Where can I find the design tools to add images?

 You can read more about adding a background image in the Design panel here.

-To add a layout, there has to be an image on your question.
-If you don't have one already, then go to the Editor panel, and select add Image or video.
+To add an image to a typeform question, go to the Editor panel, and select add Image or video.
 You can then upload an image, or search for one.
-This question layout will only apply to the given question.
+This image will only apply to the given question.

 Then, you can choose which layout you'd like your media to appear in.

-You can read more about adding images and GIFs with question layouts here.
+You can read more about adding images and GIFs with image layouts here.

-Can I use a layout and a background image in the same question?
+Can I use a question image and a background image at the same time?

 Yes, by all means!
 Let’s take a look at an example.